-The St. Aubyn Centre Child and Adolescent Mental Health Unit Longview Ward
+The St. Aubyn Centre Child and Adolescent Mental Health Unit

+Larkwood Ward

 A Guide for the Parents / Carers of Young People staying at the St. Aubyn Centre

 Welcome to your Care Team

 Every young person when admitted is assigned a core care team.
-The people identified as your young person's core team will be the key points of contact whilst your young person is under our care:
+The people identified as the young person's core team will be the key points of contact whilst the young person is under our care:

-Consultant Psychiatrist / Responsible Clinician
+Consultant Psychiatrist /Responsible Clinician

 APT Lead

 Key Worker Nurse

 Key Teacher

 Ward Social Worker

 Key Team

 Ward Manager

 Modern Matron

 Community Care Coordinator

-•

-5 Day CPA date:

-(Admin: please complete as much as possible and send to parents/carers within 72 hours of admission) Contact Numbers
+(Admin: please complete as much as possible and send to parents/carers within 72 hours of admission)

+Contact Numbers

-Main Reception 01206 334600 Please use between 9am - 5pm, Mon - Fri Longview Ward 01206 334612 / 13 Please use after 5pm and at weekends Address and Location The St Aubyn Centre 2 Boxted Road Colchester Essex CO4 5HG
+Main Reception 01206 334600 Please use between 9am - 5pm, Mon - Fri

+Larkwood Ward 01206 334622 / 23 Please use after 5pm and at weekends

+Address and Location

+The St Aubyn Centre 2 Boxted Road Colchester Essex CO4 5HG

 Visiting Hours

 Our visiting hours are between 5.30pm - 9pm on weekdays, and we allow more flexible visiting over the weekend.
 We are also able to be more flexible with visiting times when families are travelling significant distances to the unit.
 Please call the ward to arrange visiting so that we can book a family visiting room for you.
 Any additional visiting arrangements will need to be agreed with the young person and The St Aubyn Centre team.

 Organisational Structure